bouvdog/FFNExercise/README.md

 •	1 endpoint that will return the list of agents with the tasks currently assigned to them if any.

 ### Notes
 Running 'mvn test' from the command line may not work.
-I spent some time trying to get it to work on my desktop and then gave up as it was taking too much time.
-I remember fighting these sorts of configuration issues before.
-Unit tests ran correctly in my IDE (IntelliJ).

 This application is not thread-safe.